[?] Subscribe To This Site

 A poor letter of introduction won't get you the job interview you hoped for.
 Needless to say, your resume probably won't get a look either if you can't get past the cover letter stage.

-And, if you think that cover letters are a thing of the past, or for some reason just not all that necessary, think again.
+If you think that cover letters are a thing of the past, or for some reason just not all that necessary, think again.

 Most employers demand them, and those who aren't specific about it in the first place, are that much more impressed to see one accompanying your resume.

 Before you submit your letter, you need to peruse it well, and keep some important considerations in mind.
 Pretend you are the employer hiring for your own business.
-Pretend you are anyone for that matter, reading this letter for the first time.
+Pretend you are anyone for that matter, reading this letter for the very first time.

 Think of it in terms of you, the receiver, getting a letter in your mailbox from some unknown person.